zuzuviewer/dolks/README.md

 # dolks

-Transfer pdf to docx
+Transfer pdf to docx,Extract pdf text and images,extract images is unable with free spire dependencies

 ## dependencies

-It is depended on spire.office.free.3.9.0 (https://www.e-iceblue.com/).
+It is depended on spire.office.free.3.9.0 (https://www.e-iceblue.com/Introduce/free-office-for-java.html).

 ## Functions